b310-digital/better-hotkeys-for-zoho-crm/README.md

 ## Chrome Web Store

-The folder `.chrome-web-store` contains all text, assets and other content used in the Google Chrome Web Store, e.g. [.chrome-web-store/CHROME_WEB_STORE_CONFIGURATION.md](.chrome-web-store/CHROME_WEB_STORE_CONFIGURATION.md) We want to keep it up to date.
+The directory `./chrome-web-store` contains all text, assets and other content used in the Google Chrome Web Store, e.g. [./chrome-web-store/CHROME_WEB_STORE_CONFIGURATION.md](./chrome-web-store/CHROME_WEB_STORE_CONFIGURATION.md) We want to keep it up to date.